HSShashank/CNI-22/README.md

 ## Task

 The task is to create a model that can estimate the travel time, in minutes, between source-destination pairs using the provided dataset.
+The model should try to minimize the mean absolute difference between the actual and predicted values (L1 error).

 ## Dataset

-The dataset consists of the following three files, which can be downloaded using the provided link:
+The dataset consists of the following three files, which can be downloaded using the provided [link](https://bit.ly/3eD6Mvu):

 1. `BMTC.parquet.gzip`: This file contains the GPS traces of around two thousand buses.
 It includes information about each bus's ID, latitude, longitude, speed, and timestamp.